deroneriksson/python-wsi-preprocessing/docs/index.md

          filter_blue(rgb, red_upper_thresh=110, green_upper_thresh=110, blue_lower_thresh=175)
 ```

-We'll apply the filter and its inverse to the original slide to help us visualize the results.
+We apply the filter and its inverse to the original slide to help us visualize the results.

 ```
 img_path = slide.get_training_image_path(241)